hgNU2023/data_viz_390_hg/README.md

 # Data Visualizaton 390 –– Homepage

-Here's a little about me and a bit about my project: blah blah blah
+Here's a little about me and a bit about my project:

-*italics* and **bold** -- just so I know!

-Here's a picture of my campus, Northwestern University
+My name is Hannah and this is my page for posting my work from **Poli Sci 390: Political Data Visualization**.

 ![www usnews](https://user-images.githubusercontent.com/114178058/191808066-c051f8ec-141f-4f70-a62d-d611dde52d69.jpg)

-I'm going to try to make a GitHub pages!

-# Notes to self:
-- Request access for DataQuest if I want more practice
--